 2011 – the Black Friday on April 15th

-The USA Department of Justice seized the domains of Poker Starts, Full Tilt Poker, and Ultimate Bet, which were leading the industry at the moment, and forbidden all of the access to the player both to their accounts and funds.
+The USA Department of Justice seized the domains of Poker Stars, Full Tilt Poker, and Ultimate Bet, which were leading the industry at the moment, and forbidden all of the access to the player both to their accounts and funds.
+It looked just like in movies when you could see “This domain name has been seized by the FBI” when trying to access these websites.

-I will never forget the feeling I got when seeing it for the first time.
 This hit was devastating for many poker players who held vast sums of money in their poker bankrolls with no way to access it.
+While PokerStars was quick to help players and let them withdraw money in a couple of weeks, other rooms did not rise to this challenge, leaving players in limbo for years.

 2013 – 225.000 players in single tournaments set a new world record

-Even with enormous implications from the Black Friday, PokerStars was able to arrange a record-setting online poker tournament in 2013.
+Even with enormous implications from Black Friday, PokerStars was able to arrange a record-setting online poker tournament in 2013.

 The tournament on June 16th of 2013 will be known in poker history as the one who attracted the most participants totaling 225.000 players in a single event.

 This tournament featured a buy-in of $1, so it was available to anyone looking to play and had a guaranteed prize pool of $300.000, which means that Poker Stars had to add $75k of their own cash.
+The winner of this tournament took home $25.000 and cemented his place in the history of poker by turning his $1 investment into the astonishing prize.

-For many years until 2015, the topic of poker bots was not escalated too much among the player.
+For many years until 2015, the topic of poker bots was not escalated too much among the players.
 While they had some presence, it was never seen as a threat, nor they had any meaningful results to counter human players.
+It was not until 2015 that a poker bot named “Cepheus” was introduced to the general public.

 The creators of “Cepheus” claimed that they solved Limit Holdem Heads-Up games, where no human can actually win against it over any meaningful hands sample.